 World Food Day aims to educate people across the world about the existing menace of global hunger and that right to safe, hygienic and nutritious food is one of the basic necessities for all humans all across the globe.
 Food security and sustainability are other issues that revolve around the commemoration of World Food Day.
-This year's theme calls for a wave of investment in food security and rural development.

 Talking of food security and sustainability, a lot rests on checking these concepts on the microcosmic level.
 Only if we keep a check on what happens in our kitchens or the local grocery store, a substantial change may begin to take shape.
 This World Food Day, let us join hands in the fight against global hunger by ensuring less food wastage and sustainable kitchen practices that may help reduce food wastage and enable optimum utilization of resources.
 This World Food Day, let us pledge to follow simple practices that will go a long way in making the planet a more sustainable place - free from hunger, wastage and toxic items.

 This World Food Day, you shall...

 1. Try and grow your own veggies

 It is simple, inexpensive and so much easier.
 Start by owning an herb balcony and as you cultivate the interest further, go on by widening the expanse of your practice.
 Once you begin to grow your own veggies, invariably you'd be careful toward wasting the same being mindful of the amount of hard work, time, patience and resources gone into growing the same.